rsonger/software-engineering-lab/_posts/2025-04-01-getting-started.md

 alias python='winpty python.exe'
 ```

-Finally, run the script by either reopening the bash window or typing `source ~/.bashrc`.
+Finally, run the `.bashrc` script by either opening a new bash terminal or typing `source ~/.bashrc`.
 Now simply typing `python` in the terminal will run the `winpty python.exe` command automatically!

 ## Troubleshooting on MacOS